 Craze lines are tiny cracks that affect only the outer enamel.
 These cracks are extremely common in adult teeth.
 Craze lines are very shallow, cause no pain, and are of no concern beyond appearances.

 When a piece of a tooth’s chewing surface breaks off, often around a filling, it’s called a fractured cusp.
 A fractured cusp rarely damages the pulp, and usually doesn’t cause much pain.
-Your dentist can place a crown over the damaged tooth to protect it.
+Your dentist can place a new filling or crown over the damaged tooth to protect it.

-If breathing through your mouth or drinking cold fluids is painful, bite on clean, moist gauze or cloth to help relieve symptoms until reaching your dentist’s office.
+If you've cracked a tooth and breathing through your mouth or drinking cold fluids is painful, bite on clean, moist gauze or cloth to help relieve symptoms until reaching your dentist’s office.
 Never use topical oral pain medications (such as Anbesol®) or ointments, or place aspirin on the affected areas to eliminate pain symptoms.

 A cracked tooth means a crack extends from the chewing surface of your tooth vertically toward the root.
 The tooth is not yet separated into pieces, though the crack may gradually spread.
 Early diagnosis is important in order to save the tooth.
-If the crack has extended into the pulp, the tooth can be treated with a root canal procedure.
+If the crack has extended into the pulp, the tooth can be treated with a root canal procedure and a crown to protect the crack from spreading.

 However, if the crack extends below the gum line, it is no longer treatable, and the tooth cannot be saved and will need to be extracted.
 That’s why early treatment is so important.
 A cracked tooth that is not treated will progressively worsen, eventually resulting in the loss of the tooth.
 Early diagnosis and treatment are essential in saving these teeth.